-A Ridge regressor is basically a regularized version of Linear Regressor. i.e to the original cost function of linear regressor we add a regularized term which forces the learning algorithm to fit the data and helps to keep the weights lower as possible.
+A Ridge regressor is basically a regularized version of a Linear Regressor. i.e to the original cost function of linear regressor we add a regularized term that forces the learning algorithm to fit the data and helps to keep the weights lower as possible.
 The regularized term has the parameter ‘alpha’ which controls the regularization of the model i.e helps in reducing the variance of the estimates.

 Cost Function for Ridge Regressor.

-The first term is our basic linear regression’s cost function and the second term is our new regularized weights term which uses l2 norm to fit the data.
+The first term is our basic linear regression’s cost function and the second term is our new regularized weights term which uses the L2 norm to fit the data.
 If the ‘alpha’ is zero the model is the same as linear regression and the larger ‘alpha’ value specifies a stronger regularization.